oandrienko/fast-semantic-segmentation/README.md

 ## Related Work

-This project and it's documentation was highly based on the *Tensorflow Object Detection API*.
+This project and some of the documentation was based on the *Tensorflow Object Detection API*.
 It was the initial inspiration for this project.
 The `third_party` directory of this project contains files from *OpenAI's Gradient Checkpointing* project by Tim Salimans and Yaroslav Bulatov.
 The helper modules found in `third_party/model_deploy.py` are from the Tensorflow Slim project.
 Finally, I used another open source ICNet implementation which converts the original ICNet weights as a reference implementation.
 Find all these projects below:

 * [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection)
 * [Saving memory using gradient-checkpointing](https://github.com/openai/gradient-checkpointing)